 Rather than push through these difficult spaces alone, what would it be like to sing through them together?
-Claiming music's power to center us, to integrate and mend the frayed strands of our lives, to give voice to heartfelt prayer, to awaken what is dormant within us, I wonder if singing in community can help us find comfort and hope during these long days of winter.
+Claiming music's power to center us, to integrate and mend the frayed strands of our lives, to give voice to heartfelt prayer, and awaken what is dormant within us, how can singing in community help us find comfort and hope during these long days of winter?
 Perhaps singing together can even help us claim the dark as a gift, as a space of tenderness and intimacy, of deepening awareness, growth and healing.

 Whether your faith community offers a Longest Night/Blue Christmas Service or you'll be part of a Solstice Sing, here is a list of songs that you can sing with others as well as some resources to help you mark the longest night of the year.
 Additions to the list are most welcome in the comments below.

 Christ Be With Me/You/Us - Ruth Cunningham